microcks/microcks.io/content/blog/microcks-1.2.1-release.md

 We have many plans for the coming months but will be very happy to prioritize depending on community feedback : Websocket, gRPC, GraphQL...
 What’s why we put substantial efforts creating several [issues on GitHub](https://github.com/microcks/microcks/issues) to detail what options we have in front of us.
 Please use them to react and vote for your preferred ones to allow us prioritize the backlog!

 Remember that we are open and it means that you can jump on board to make Microcks even greater!
-Come and say hi! on our [Zulip chat](https://microcksio.zulipchat.com/) 🐙 , simply send some love through [GitHub stars](https://github.com/microcks/microcks) ⭐️ or follow us on [Twitter](https://twitter.com/microcksio).
+Come and say hi! on our [Discord chat](https://microcks.io/discord-invite/) 🐙 , simply send some love through [GitHub stars](https://github.com/microcks/microcks) ⭐️ or follow us on [Twitter](https://twitter.com/microcksio).

 {{< image src="images/blog/give-stars.jpeg" alt="image" zoomable="true" >}}